 It’s not unusual for children, especially younger ones away for the first time, to feel homesick the first few days.
 Most get over it quickly and go on to have a wonderful time.
 We provide structure and keep campers busy from the moment they arrive, which helps to shift their focus away from home to new friends and having fun.
 In the rare instance that a child is truly struggling, we will contact you.

 Our Teen Leadership program is for Teens ages 15-17 who have completed 9th, 10th or 11th grades by June 30.
 In this program, teens gain practical working knowledge of how to be a leader at camp, school and life in a fun, outdoor setting.
 Teens assist Staff in making the camp as fun as possible for themselves and campers, and are eligible to collect community service hours for participation in the program.
 Our program also helps build their resume for college.
-Highly successful and dedicated Teen Leaders are learn the skills of what it takes to be an effective camp counselor and the program opens the door to the possibility of working at camp in the future.
+Highly successful and dedicated Teen Leaders will learn the skills of what it takes to be an effective camp counselor and the program opens the door to the possibility of working at camp in the future.

 Located on 270 acres in Pomfret Center, CT, the Windham-Tolland 4-H camp has been serving children and families since 1954.
 Woodland, cabins, recreational areas, scenic ponds and an updated main lodge all help to create an environment in which our staff uses cooperative activities to promote each camper’s social and emotional development.